 The Bureau must receive the completed application and appropriate fees no later than 20 working days prior to the examination.
 However, receipt of your application does not guarantee you will be scheduled for the next examination.
 All applications are processed on a first-come first-served basis.

-No. Each branch office must have a designated branch manager and that person must have an alarm company employee (ACE) license.
-The designated branch office manager shall spend an average of 51 percent of usual business hours in conducting business at the registered branch office.
+No. Each branch office must have a designated branch manager and that person must have an Alarm Company Employee/Alarm Agent registration.
+The designated branch office manager shall spend an average of 51 percent of the usual business hours conducting business at the registered branch office.

 A declarant must be licensed by BSIS and verify that the applicant has performed in a capacity that meets licensing requirements.

-No. An expired certificate may be renewed within three years of the expiration date.
-However, you must pay a late fee along with the renewal fee.
+It depends.
+An expired certificate may be renewed within three years of the expiration date.
+Please note, if you renew more than two years after expiration, contact the Bureau by email to determine the correct renewal fee amount due at AlarmCompanies@dca.ca.gov.
+You must pay a late fee along with the renewal fee.
 If the expiration date is more than three years, you must reapply for a new certificate.

-An Alarm Company Qualified Manager's Certificate is valid for 2 years.
+An ACQ certificate is valid for 2 years.